tomhorak21/tomhorak21.github.io/_publications/2019/insideinsights.md

 We have also published a [blog post about InsideInsights on Medium](https://medium.com/hcil-at-umd/on-the-inside-of-insight-fbb850532fd3), explaining the main ideas for a general audience.

 ## Source Code & Online Demo
-The source code of the InsideInsights prototype will be made publicly available on Github soon: [github.com/90am/insideinsights](https://github.com/90am/insideinsights).
+The source code of the InsideInsights prototype is publicly available on Github: [github.com/90am/insideinsights](https://github.com/90am/insideinsights).